-The Sonoma County Agricultural Preservation & Open Space District (District) Board of Directors established policy related to Initial Public Access, Operation and Maintenance (IPAOM) in August of 2007 through Board Resolution 07-0666 (Appendix B).
+The Sonoma County Agricultural Preservation & Open Space District (District) Board of Directors established a policy related to Initial Public Access, Operation and Maintenance (IPAOM) in August of 2007 through Board Resolution 07-0666 (Appendix B).
 This policy was updated in October of 2013 through Board Resolution 13-0410 (Appendix C).
+Under the 2013 policy update, District expenditures eligible for inclusion within IPAOM include:

-Under the amended policy, District expenditures eligible for inclusion within the 10% cap on IPAOM expenditures include:
+- Capital Improvements.
+Capital improvements to support initial public access on Districtprotected lands intended for recreational use; and - Payments to Recreational Partners.
+Payments to entities receiving fee transfer of District-protected recreational properties to support initial public access.
+This has been interpreted to include funding for planning and construction of improvements necessary for initial public access, as well as for operation and maintenance costs associated with initial public access; and - Recreational Lands Management Costs.
+Resource management and infrastructure maintenance to protect the identified conservation values on District-owned lands intended for recreational use; and - Interim access, Permit, and Outings Costs.
+Provision of interim access or permit programs, public outings and educational programs on District-protected recreational lands that are not currently open to the public; and - Annual appropriations for Initial Public Access, Operation and Maintenance Expenditures and Reserve Fund (IPAOM Fund) contribution.

-- Payments to entities receiving fee transfer of District-protected recreational properties for the purposes of funding operation and maintenance costs that support initial public access; - Resource management and infrastructure maintenance on District-owned lands intended for recreational use; - Providing interim access or permit programs, public outings and educational programs on District-protected recreational lands; - Capital improvements to provide initial public access on District-protected lands intended for recreational use; and - District staff and legal costs related to all of the above.
+The 2013 policy update makes clear that the IPAOM expenditures may include District staff and legal costs related to all of the above.

-INTENT OF POLICY UPDATE
+INTENT OF 2015 POLICY UPDATE

-Since the passage of Measure F in 2006, the District has spent nearly 10% of collected sales tax revenues in accordance with Board policy.
-Competition for the IPAOM funds is anticipated to remain strong and it has become clear that further clarification of the existing policy is needed to ensure equitable and appropriate use of those funds.
+Since the passage of Measure F in 2006, the District has spent nearly 10 percent of collected sales tax revenues in accordance with IPAOM Board policy.
+Competition for the IPAOM funds is anticipated to remain strong and it has become clear that further clarification of the existing policy is needed to ensure equitable and efficient use of those funds.